eProsima/Integration-Service-docs/README.md

 That *XML configuration file* is needed by *Integration Service* to create all the needed components to do its job.
-You should read the [documentation](https://integration-services.readthedocs.io/en/latest/xml-config-file.html) to know more about how to configurate *Integration Service*.
+You should read the [documentation](https://integration-services.readthedocs.io/en/latest/xml-config-file.html) to know more about how to configure *Integration Service*.

 ### **Example application**